 There are some exceptions to the rule.
 One of the most colorful mammals is a primate called the mandrill.
 The male of the species has a striking array of colors on his face.
 This “mask” helps to solidify his dominance and attract females.
-In this respect, these apes do use color a lot more like birds than other mammals.
+In this respect, these apes use color more like birds than other mammals.

 Why Are There No Green Mammals?

-Mammals Dont Need To Be Colorful
+Mammals Don’t Need To Be Colorful

 We can’t forget that it takes a lot of energy to shed coats and plumage to create something more practical.
 Birds can get away with this because they know they can breed better.
 There is a pay-off for the effort.